NGC 1162

-NGC 1162 is a lenticular galaxy located in the constellation Perseus.
-It was discovered by astronomer William Herschel on October 14, 1784.
-The galaxy lies approximately 200 million light-years away from Earth and is classified as a type SA0^−^ galaxy, indicating a smooth structure with little to no spiral features.
+NGC 1162 is an elliptical galaxy located in the constellation Eridanus.
+It was discovered by astronomer William Herschel on November 27, 1785.
+The galaxy lies approximately 55 million parsecs away from Earth and is classified as a type E galaxy, indicating an elliptical galaxy.

 Discovery

-NGC 1162 was discovered by William Herschel on October 14, 1784, during his extensive sky surveys.
+NGC 1162 was discovered by William Herschel on November 27, 1785, during his extensive sky surveys.
 It is included in the New General Catalogue compiled by astronomer John Louis Emil Dreyer.
-The galaxy was cataloged based on observations made with Herschel's 18.7-inch reflecting telescope.